Best Electric Mountain Bikes (e-MTB)

 Specialized Turbo Levo Comp

-The 2020 Specialized Turbo Levo Comp returns to our electric mountain bike test and claims the top step on the podium for the third year in a row.
-The 2020 model looks nearly identical to last year's version but has several notable changes, including a more impressive build kit and an upgrade to a 700Wh battery.
+The Specialized Turbo Levo Comp returns to our electric mountain bike test and claims the top step on the podium for the third year in a row.
+Updated for the 2020 model year, it looks nearly identical to the previous version but has several notable changes, including a more impressive build kit and an upgrade to a 700Wh battery.
 Add to that the recent updates, including 29-inch wheels, new frame design, and display placement, and the updated Specialized 2.1 motor, and it solidifies its continued dominance.
 It still has the same on-trail performance that makes it "feel more like a mountain bike."
 It is more playful, agile, and well-rounded than the competition, yet it still manages to charge the fall-line just as hard.
 Like previous Turbo Levo models, Specialized has very stealthily integrated the battery and motor into the frame giving it a low center of gravity and a very non-e-bike look.
 The new motor is very quiet, plus it weighs less than most of the other models in this test, even with a larger battery.

 Of course, there is still room for improvement, but we found little not to like about the Turbo Levo Comp.
 There is no handlebar mounted digital display, and while the top-tube mounted display works fine, it's outdone by the competition.
 The charging port is still located in a non-ideal location and is prone to collecting debris and moisture even when properly closed.
 The SRAM Guide brakes that came on our test bike also felt quite underpowered for the 50 lb weight of this bike.
 Overall though, the Specialized still proved to be the test team's favorite for its versatility, well-rounded performance, and very impressive range and efficiency.